 It is important to ensure that all the classes you take at OA will transfer to your transcript.
 If you plan to attend OA in the fall, please confirm with your advisor that you will be able to continue the second half of your courses back at your sending school.
-If you plan to attend OA in the spring, please confirm with your advisor that any courses you started taking at your sending school in the fall can be continued at OA for Full Credit OR can be completed at another time in your Junior or Senior year.
-For example, if you take the first half of US History at your sending school in the fall, please confirm you can either finish the second half of US History while at OA or another time in your schedule.
+If you plan to attend OA in the spring, please confirm with your advisor that any courses you started taking at your sending school in the fall can be continued at OA for full credit OR can be completed at another time after OA.
+For example, if you take the first half of US History at your sending school in the fall, please confirm you can either finish the second half of US History while at OA or at another time in your schedule.